Skip to content

 • floating-point round-off differences may occur,

-• bitwise-identical results across different MPI/OpenMP layouts are not guaranteed.
+• bitwise-identical results across different OpenMP thread counts or MPI layouts are not guaranteed.

 Performance tuning tips

-• Validate performance with small test cases before large runs.
+• Validate scaling with small test cases before large campaigns.

 Scaling expectations